slyg/pact-playground/README.md

 ## Prerequisites

-You may want to use GNU Make 4.2.1 to run the commands, have nodejs installed and a docker daemon running.
+You may want to use GNU Make 4.2.1 to run the commands, have nodeJS, go and a docker daemon running.

 ## Comments